DT-UCPH/workshop_ancient_text_analysis/README.md

 2. Querying the New Testament and the Quran.
 3. Making data visualizations with Seaborn.
 4. Making data visualizations with Seaborn, part 2.
-5. Using Text Fabric with Python.
+5. Annotating Latin Genesis with CLTK.
 6. Annotating raw text with Spacy or Clustering the texts of many manuscripts of the Greek Letter of Jude.

 ===========================================================================